wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ## First steps

 If you're not sure where to start with Castor & Pollux this section has a few patches to get you up and running.
+Grab your patch cables and follow along.

 ### Patch one